Anirod310/Neural-Network-From-Scratch/REPORT.md

 As you can see in the [main](main.py) file, the hyperparameters/args we use are the learning rate alpha, the number of iterations of the optimization loop, and the dimensions of the layer.

-Also, by looking at the [base_model](base_model.py) file, you can see that the forprop and backprop steps are entirely coded from scratch, using the corresponding math formulas and numpy.
+Also, by looking at the [base_model](base_model.py) file, you can see that the forpropagation and backpropagation steps are entirely coded from scratch, using the corresponding math formulas and the numpy library.
 Also, instead of coding directly all the forprop and backprop process in one function, I implemented several steps to split all the process in smaller functions, such as the linear computing step, the activation computing step, etc.

-The activation functions we use are sigmoid, reLU and tanh.
+The activation functions we use are sigmoid, relu and tanh.

-We'll see after how the modification of the parameters, hyperparameters, number and size of layers and activation functions impacts the learning process of the model.
+We'll see below how the modification of the parameters, hyperparameters, number and size of layers and activation functions impacts the learning process of the model.

 ### B - Results analysis

 To evaluate the differences among various parameter initializations, hyperparameters, and activation functions, I conducted a series of experiments.
 I first varied the parameter initialization methods and compared their performances.
 Next, I explored different activation functions, followed by an examination of various hyperparameters.
 To finish with, I varied the size and the number of layers and compared resulting performances.

 The base model used is a 2-layer neural network.
 The training and testing inputs have shapes of **(57, 3680)** and **(57, 921)**, respectively.
-The activation function for the hidden layer is ReLU and for the output layer, it is sigmoid.
+The activation function for the hidden layer is relu and for the output layer, it is sigmoid.
 The model was trained for 5000 iterations with a learning rate (alpha) of 0.01.
 The size of the hidden layer is 4.

 **Base Model Summary**